Cap-go/website/content/blog/how-to-release-major-version-in-capgo.md

 Versioning can be difficult to manage, usually you want to send a Major update when a major change appears for the users.

-But versioning is not made for that, the store version (the one use in the app store) is different from the Native version.
+But versioning is not made for that, the app store version is different from the Native version.

 Native version is made to manage breaking change in the *code*